itamames/Assignment5/README.md

 AbstractGraph.java - Abstract (incomplete) implementation of the Graph interface.

-AdjListGraph.java - Graph implementation using an adjacency list.

 Edge.java - Edge class.
 Fill in the opposite method.

 Vertex.java - Vertex class.